Roger Ebert: Memorials

 In 2014, the documentary Life Itself was released.
 Director Steve James, whose films had been widely advocated by Ebert, started making the documentary while Ebert was still alive.
 Martin Scorsese served as an executive producer.
 The film studies Ebert's life and career, while also filming Ebert during his final months, and includes interviews with his family and friends.
 It was universally praised by critics.
 It has a 98% approval rating on Rotten Tomatoes.

-Werner Herzog told Entertainment Weekly that Ebert was "a soldier of the cinema": “I always loved Roger for being the good soldier, not only the good soldier of cinema, but he was a wounded soldier who for years in his affliction held out and plowed on and soldiered on and held the outpost that was given up by almost everyone: The monumental shift now is that intelligent, deep discourse about cinema has been something that has been vanishing over the last maybe two decades...I've always tried to be a good soldier of cinema myself, so of course since he’s gone, I will plow on, as I have plowed on all my life, but I will do what I have to do as if Roger was looking over my shoulder.
-And I am not gonna disappoint him.”
+Werner Herzog told Entertainment Weekly that Ebert was "a soldier of the cinema": "I always loved Roger for being the good soldier, not only the good soldier of cinema, but he was a wounded soldier who for years in his affliction held out and plowed on and soldiered on and held the outpost that was given up by almost everyone: The monumental shift now is that intelligent, deep discourse about cinema has been something that has been vanishing over the last maybe two decades...I've always tried to be a good soldier of cinema myself, so of course since he's gone, I will plow on, as I have plowed on all my life, but I will do what I have to do as if Roger was looking over my shoulder.
+And I am not gonna disappoint him."

 Ebert was inducted as a laureate of The Lincoln Academy of Illinois.
 In 2001, the governor of Illinois awarded him the state's highest honor, the Order of Lincoln, in the area of performing arts.
 In 2016, Ebert was inducted into the Chicago Literary Hall of Fame.

 The website RogerEbert.com contains an archive of every review Ebert wrote, as well as many essays and opinion pieces.
-The site, now operated by Ebert Digital (a partnership between Chaz and friend Josh Golden), continues to publish new material written by a group of critics who were selected by Ebert before his death.
+The site, operated by Ebert Digital (a partnership between Chaz and friend Josh Golden), continues to publish new material written by a group of critics who were selected by Ebert before his death.

+In November of 2025, the Chicago Cultural Center scheduled a series of events to mark the 50th anniversary of the "Siskel & Ebert" show.